Raufjatoi/Raufjatoi/README.md

 * [FinMate](https://finmate-rauf.vercel.app/) - Learn Crypto and Stocks with ai companions.
 * [P Labs](https://p-labs.vercel.app) - Generate ML models by describing your ideas.
 * [Multilingual Chatbot](https://multilingual-chatbot-three.vercel.app/) - A Chatbot that can chat in multiple languages using Compound Beta - GROQ.
-* [Mocka](https://mocka-eosin.vercel.app/) - Practice Interviews with AI voice Agents.
+* [FinScope](https://github.com/Raufjatoi/FinScope) - Predict Stocks and Crypto with ml models - underwork
 * [Facial Recognition](https://github.com/Raufjatoi/Facial_Recognition) - A Streamlit-based application for facial recognition that supports both live video feed and uploaded images.
 * [Time Table Generator](https://github.com/Raufjatoi/Time_Table_Generator) - Generate A timetable based on contraints and the data in the database.
   ...